EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Matching Stage

 We propose a region-based covisibility prediction method to address the problems of missing matches and mismatches.
 Due to the existence of mismatches, covisibility prediction using feature points is not reliable.
 Instead, we use the local region where the feature is located to construct a flexible covisibility of regions.
 Through region-based covisibility, covisible image pairs that do not share the feature track due to missing matches may also be found.
 As shown in Fig.~\ref{fig:covisibility}, there is no feature track shared by $r_{i_1}$ and $r_{i_3}$ due to missing matches, but the potential covisible relation between $r_{i_1}$ and $r_{i_3}$ can be found by the transitivity of region-based covisibility, because both $(r_{i_1}^{k_1},r_{i_2}^{k_2})$ and $(r_{i_2}^{k_2},r_{i_3}^{k_3})$ are covisible region pairs.
 Moreover, in order to prevent the false-positive detection of covisible region pairs supported by very few feature tracks, we use the number of shared feature tracks to measure the confidence of covisibility.
 The covisibility of the region pairs, e.g., $(r_{i_1}^{k_1},r_{i_2}^{k_2})$ and $(r_{i_2}^{k_2},r_{i_3}^{k_3})$, are relatively reliable because there are supported by sufficient feature tracks.
 By contrast, the region pair $(r_{i_1}^{k_1'},r_{i_2}^{k_2})$ shares only one feature track, so this pair is not considered as a covisible pair.

-For building the region-based covisibility graph efficiently, we uniformly divide each image $I_i$ into $N_p^2$ patches $P_i=\{p_i^{k}|k = 1...N_p^2\}$ as an approximation of regions.
-A patch pair $(p_i^{k1}, p_j^{k2})$ is considered to be covisible if there are at least $T$ feature tracks shared by these two patches.
-And we use covisible patch pairs to make up the region-based covisibility graph with patches as nodes and covisible patch pairs as edges.
-By searching this graph, we can quickly find potential covisible patches for a patch.
-We define the distance between a image pair from the covisibility of patches by
+For characterize region-based covisibility efficiently, we uniformly divide each image $I_i$ into $N_p \times N_p$ patches ($P_i=\{p_i^{k}|k = 1...N_p^2\}$) as a region approximation.
+A patch pair $(p_i^{k1}, p_j^{k2})$ is considered covisible if they share at least $T$ common feature tracks.
+And we form a region-based covisibility graph with patches as nodes and covisible patch pairs as edges.
+For two images $I_i$ and $I_j$, if there is a chain $(p_{1},p_{2},...p_{n})$ in the region-based covisibility graph, where $p_{1}$ belongs to $I_i$ and $p_{n}$ belongs to $I_j$, then these two images are potentially covisible.
+However, for a long chain $(p_{1},p_{2},...p_{n})$, there is a large overlap between every $p_{i},p_{i+1}$, but with the increase of chain length, the overlap between $p_{1}$ and $p_{n}$ becomes small or even completely disappeared, and the predicted covisibility is unreliable.
+Therefore, to avoid this situation, we set a length threshold $\sigma$ for the maximum allowed chain length.